keithws/contentful-webhook-tunnel/README.md

 A simple HTTP server for listening to Contentful API Webhooks with secure tunnels to localhost by ngrok.

-Extends [contentful-webhook-listener.js][2] to automatically start up ngrok with a tunnel to the same port and registers a webhook with the Contentful.
+This module extends [contentful-webhook-listener.js][2] to automatically start up ngrok with a tunnel to the same port and registers a webhook for the ngrok URL with Contentful.

 This is very useful for local development and/or servers behind firewalls.
 Create a script with custom callbacks for any or all actions that occur in Contentful.